Hyper-Unearthing/Noterie/docs/ARCHITECTURE.md

 ### 2. `system-prompt.txt` - OpenCode System Prompt

-**Purpose**: Defines OpenCode's behavior and responsibilities
+**Purpose**: Defines OpenCode's behavior and responsibilities, Users can edit this file to match their preferred approach

-**Key Instructions**:
-- Decide where to save notes within the notes directory based on strategy
-- Add timestamp `[YYYY-MM-DD HH:MM]` to each note
-- Preserve user's exact wording
-- Confirm "Note saved." after saving
-- Keep responses brief and actionable
-- Search all files in notes directory when querying

 ### 3. `strategy.md` - Note-taking Strategy

-**Purpose**: Defines the note-taking philosophy

-**Key Concepts**:
-- Notes live in a directory (flexible organization)
-- AI decides file structure based on strategy
-- Notes can be in single or multiple files
-- AI searches all files when querying

-**Customization**: Users can edit this file to match their preferred approach
+**Purpose**: Defines the note-taking philosophy, Users can edit this file to match their preferred approach

 ### 4. `install.sh` - Installation Script